Skip to content

 These innovations build brand equity by demonstrating your commitment to both environmental responsibility and consumer value creation.

-Making sustainable packaging work for your brand
+How to make sustainable packaging work for your brand

-Developing your sustainable packaging strategy
+Develop your sustainable packaging strategy

-• Environmental Impact Analysis: Evaluate your existing packaging's carbon footprint, recyclability, and resource usage.
+• Environmental impact analysis: Evaluate your existing packaging's carbon footprint, recyclability, and resource usage.
 This baseline helps prioritize improvement opportunities and measure progress.

-• Business Impact Assessment: Analyze how packaging changes might affect your cost structure, supply chain operations, and brand positioning.
+• Business impact assessment: Analyze how packaging changes might affect your cost structure, supply chain operations, and brand positioning.
 Consider both direct costs and indirect impacts like shipping efficiency and retail presentation.

-Implementation Approaches That Minimize Risk
+Use Implementation Approaches That Minimize Risk

-Environmental Metrics: Carbon footprint reduction, recyclability improvements, renewable content percentage, and waste reduction achievements.
+• Environmental metrics: Carbon footprint reduction, recyclability improvements, renewable content percentage, and waste reduction achievements.

-Business Metrics: Cost per unit impact, consumer satisfaction scores, retailer feedback, and sales performance in sustainable packaging test markets.
+• Business metrics: Cost per unit impact, consumer satisfaction scores, retailer feedback, and sales performance in sustainable packaging test markets.

-Operational Metrics: Supply chain efficiency, inventory turnover, and packaging line productivity to ensure sustainable solutions maintain operational effectiveness.
+• Operational metrics: Supply chain efficiency, inventory turnover, and packaging line productivity to ensure sustainable solutions maintain operational effectiveness.

 • Explain the environmental benefits of your packaging choices